 Take a moment to consider the extreme weather that gets thrown at our glorious Perth coastline, it’s not surprising that homes built close to the ocean need a little extra TLC.

-Standing proud against the elements, coastal homes not only have to withstand harsh sun, driving rain and high winds, but also the corrosive effects of salty sea air.
-All can contribute to warping, rotting, fading and corroding.
-Definitely not good.
+Standing proud against the elements, coastal homes not only have to withstand harsh sun, driving rain and high winds, but also the corrosive effects of salty sea air - All of which, can contribute to warping, rotting, fading and corroding.

+The same goes for riverside homes.
 Homes built along the Swan River – which is described as ‘brackish’ or ‘slightly salty’ – may not have the detrimental effects of ‘breaking surf’ to contend with, but they are still more exposed to the forces of salt, weather and high winds than if you were building further away from the water.

-Corrosion protection: Varying degrees of corrosion protection is required for homes built within 10km of ‘breaking surf’ or up to 1km of non-surf coastline, such as the river.
+- Corrosion protection: Varying degrees of corrosion protection is required for homes built within 10km of ‘breaking surf’ or up to 1km of non-surf coastline, such as the river.

-Wind loadings: The type of window frames used and the thickness of the glazing will be determined by the relevant wind loadings for your location.
+- Wind loadings: The type of window frames used and the thickness of the glazing will be determined by the relevant wind loadings for your location.

-Budget: Specially treated or higher-grade products will need to be specified in order to meet requirements for coastal conditions.
+- Budget: Specially treated or higher-grade products will need to be specified in order to meet requirements for coastal conditions.
 These have the potential to add significant cost to your project.

-Location: Galvanised steel or epoxy-coated steel is required for coastal homes.
-Which one, depends on just how close to the ocean you are building.
+- Location: Galvanised steel or epoxy-coated steel is required for coastal homes, which one?
+Depends on just how close to the ocean you are building.

-Maintenance: A six-monthly wash-down of your home’s exterior walls, windows and doors is recommended if you have built close to the coast as the exterior will have accumulated a build-up of damaging salt contamination.
+- Maintenance: A six-monthly wash-down of your home’s exterior walls, windows and doors is recommended if you have built close to the coast as the exterior will have accumulated a build-up of damaging salt contamination.